Jigsaw-Code/net-analysis/README.md

 [Analyze DNS Queries](netanalysis/analysis/analyze_dns.md) describes how to fetch data from OONI and check for interference.

+[netanalysis/analysis/DomainAnalysis.ipynb](netanalysis/analysis/DomainAnalysis.ipynb) gives you an idea of what the analysis look like.

 ### Get information about an IP address:

 ```